ScanGrants is a public service listing of grants and other funding types to support health research, programs and scholarship.

 The American College of Surgeons International Relations Committee will select the Fellow after review and evaluation of the applications.
 A personal interview may be requested prior to the final selection.

 Call for Applications: 2015 American College of Surgeons Traveling Fellowship to Japan

 The International Relations Committee of the American College of Surgeons announces the availability of the ACS Traveling Fellowship to Japan.

-The successful applicant and an licant and an alternate will be selected and notified by November 1, 2013.
+The successful applicant and an alternate will be selected and notified by November 30, 2014.